 Myth #1 — it makes you look bad

 First came the “news” that losing all that weight made you look older.
 It even managed to generate two derisory terms — the “Ozempic face” and the “Ozempic butt.”
 It was true that losing weight too quickly and without a proper exercise routine to build up muscle mass when body fat was being lost could (temporarily) change one’s appearance for the worse.
 But Ozempic/Wegovy and Mounjaro/Zepbound came with strong advice on maintaining a healthy diet and exercising.
-Slow-and-steady weight loss progress had been demonstrated in the trials, which ran for more than five years in the case of STEP for semaglutide (in Ozempic) and SURMOUNT-1 in the case of tirzepatide for Mounjaro.
+Slow-and-steady weight loss progress had been demonstrated in the trials, which ran for over five years in the case of STEP for semaglutide (in Ozempic) and SURMOUNT-1 in the case of tirzepatide for Mounjaro.

 Proper medical advice never promised an instantaneous shedding of all that excess mass.
 Robust exercise alone isn’t enough to contribute to significant weight loss, but it is essential to the maintenance of lean body mass.
 Otherwise, the outward appearance becomes hollowed out when nothing comes in to replace the lost body fat.